1995–96 Heineken Cup

-The 1995–96 Heineken Cup was the first edition of the Heineken Cup, which was to become the annual rugby union European club competition for clubs from the top six nations in European rugby.
-Competing teams, from France, Ireland, Italy, Wales and, for the only time to date, Romania (teams from England and Scotland were not permitted to enter the competition by the RFU and SRU respectively), were divided into four pools of three, in which teams played each other only once, meaning one home and one away game per team.
+The 1995–96 Heineken Cup was the first edition of the Heineken Cup, which became the annual rugby union European club competition for clubs from the top nations in European rugby.
+Competing teams from France, Ireland, Italy, Wales and, for the only time to date, Romania, were divided into four pools of three, in which teams played each other only once, meaning one home and one away game per team.
 The winners of the pools qualified for the knock-out stages.

 Background

 The Five Nations Committee met in December 1994 to discuss proposals for a multi-national European club competition.
 It was proposed that the top four teams in Wales, England, France, Ireland and Scotland would compete.
 Welsh, English and French clubs had welcomed the idea, but the RFU were concerned that it might devalue the Courage League.
 In May 1995, the Committee gave the go-ahead for a pilot European Cup tournament to be held in the autumn of 1995, and a full competition to follow in 1996.
 Clubs from England, Wales, France and provincial or divisional sides from Ireland and Scotland, and possibly the top club from Romania, would be invited to compete.

 However, English and Scottish teams would be unable to participate as it was too late to change their domestic league schedules to accommodate the new competition.
 The IRFU confirmed that Ireland would enter provincial teams, as their clubs were unlikely to be strong enough for the competition.
 They were initially offered two places, but Tom Kiernan, Ireland's representative on the organising committee, was able to secure a third.
 The three places would go to the top three teams in the 1994 IRFU Interprovincial Championship, Munster, Ulster and Leinster.
 The three Welsh teams would be the top two in the Welsh Premier Division, Cardiff and Pontypridd, and the winners of the WRU Challenge Cup, Swansea.
 France entered the top two teams in the 1994-95 French championship, Toulouse and Castres, and cup runners-up Bègles-Bordeaux.

 In October, ITV secured the UK TV rights for the competition in a three-year deal, and Dutch brewing company Heineken was announced as the competition's sponsor.